HypeCheck

 Based on: Limosilactobacillus reuteri DSM 17938

-"Vitamin D contributes to normal immune function and bone development" Supported
+"Vitamin D contributes to normal immune function and bone development in children" Supported

 "Probiotics naturally found in breast milk" Supported